Meet Noah: World's first circular carTuesday 13 Feb 2018

 On Tuesday, February 6th in a packed hall at the Eindhoven University of Technology we revealed Noah: World's first circular car.
 Noah will be the fifth car in TU/ecomotive's history and will feature new technologies focused on the future of the automotive industry.

 The circular economy was a leading concept during the design process of Noah that focuses on sustainable production, use and in the end the level of recyclability.
 With Noah only weighing 350 kilograms, he can drive very efficient.
-The complete drivetrain has been optimized and with a system called "Smesh Gear" the car will reach an efficiency of 97% (!) during acceleration and even a 100% efficiency at constant speeds.
+The complete drivetrain has been optimized and with a gearbox called "Smesh Gear" which will reach an efficiency of 97% (!) during acceleration and even a 100% efficiency at constant speeds, this makes the entire drivetrain of Noah incredibly energy efficient.
 The electromotors are powered by six modular batteries that enable easy battery swapping and the possibility to gradually introduce better battery technology when available.
 For Noah to be future ready he is equipped with NFC scanners in the doors which make him perfect for carsharing.
 With this NFC scanner, the door can be opened by any mobile device, Noah will immediately recognize the user and set the car to his or her personal preferences.

 During the following months, we will focus on building the car together with our partners and apply for a license plate later this year.
 Noah will be ready in June 2018 and will be brought to the public during summer 2018 when we take him on a trip to several major cities in Europe.
 Noah will be the next step to what we think is the car of the future.

 A press pack of Noah can be found here.